A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

 \subsection{Model Evaluation}

 Once the SLS and SLC are accomplished, the next step is the assessment of those two methods.
-The successes of SLS and SLC are typically reported in a confusion matrix that includes the statistics about actual and predicted pixels or classes, as described in Table~\ref{tab:matrix}.
-Each column indicates anticipated events in such a matrix, while each row represents actual samples.

-The correct forecasts, such as TP and TN, respectively designate that the target with a positive condition has favorably been recognized, while the objective with a negative condition has successfully been rejected.
-An FN or false-negative error is a test result that incorrectly shows that a positive condition does not hold, revealing the underestimation by the methods.
-In contrast, an FP or false-positive error is a judgment that exhibits the overestimation of positive samples.
-However, the most commonly employed metrics for the SLS and SLC evaluations in the last decade from 365 selected articles are Accuracy (ACC), Sensitivity (SEN), Precision (PRE), Specificity (SPE), Figure of Merit (FOM), Segmentation Error (SE), False Positive Rate (FPR), F1-score (F1S), Negative Predictive Value (NPV), DSC, Hausdorff Distance (HD), Area Under Curve (AUC), JI, False Negative Rate (FNR), XOR \citep{mirikharaji2022survey}, Correlation Coefficient (CC), Hammoude Distance (HMD), Matthew Correlation Coefficient (MCC), Peak to Signal Ratio (PSNR), Structural Similarity Indices (SSIM), and Balanced Accuracy (BACC).
-These metrics are summarized in Table~\ref{tab:metrics_evaluation} communicating their employed articles from the last decade.
+The successes of SLS and SLC are typically reported in a confusion matrix that includes statistics about actual and predicted pixels or classes \citep{hasan2021missing}.
+However, the employed metrics for the SLS and SLC evaluations in the past from 594 selected articles are Accuracy (ACC), Sensitivity (SEN), Precision (PRE), Specificity (SPE), Figure of Merit (FOM), Segmentation Error (SE), False Positive Rate (FPR), F1-score (F1S), Negative Predictive Value (NPV), DSC, Hausdorff Distance (HD), Area Under Curve (AUC), JI, False Negative Rate (FNR), XOR \citep{mirikharaji2022survey}, Correlation Coefficient (CC), Hammoude Distance (HMD), Matthew Correlation Coefficient (MCC), Peak to Signal Ratio (PSNR), Structural Similarity Indices (SSIM), and Balanced Accuracy (BACC).
+These metrics are summarized in Table~\ref{tab:metrics_evaluation}, along with the articles using them.